 Calves are born in May and June.
 They are brown with white spots and have little scent, providing them with good camouflage from predators.
-They can walk within an hour of birth, but they spend much of their first week to ten days bedded down between nursings.
-Soon thereafter they begin grazing with their mothers, and join a herd of other cows and calves.
-Up to two-thirds of each year's calves may be killed by predators.
+They can walk within an hour of birth, but they spend much of their first week to ten days bedded down between nursing.
+Soon after they begin grazing with their mothers, and join a herd of other cows and calves.
+Up to two-thirds of each year’s calves may be killed by predators.
 Elk calves are food for black and grizzly bears, wolves, coyotes, cougars, and golden eagles.
 Female elk can live 17–18 years.
 Rare individuals may live 22 years.

 Yellowstone’s largest elk herd winters along and north of the park’s winter boundary.
 With more moderate temperatures and less snowfall than the park interior, this area can support large numbers of wintering elk.
 The herd winters in the area of the Lamar and Yellowstone river valleys from Soda Butte to Gardiner, Montana.
 It also migrates outside of the park into the Gallatin National Forest and onto private lands.

-After decades of debate over whether this range was overgrazed by too many elk, public concern has shifted to the herd's small size.
+fter decades of debate over whether this range was overgrazed by too many elk, public concern has shifted to the herd’s small size.
 The winter count, which was approximately 17,000 when wolf reintroduction began in 1995, fell below 10,000 in 2003.
-It fluctuated between 6,000 and 7,000 as the wolf population on the park's northern range declined from 94 in 2007 to 38 in 2010.
+It fluctuated between 6,000 and 7,000 as the wolf population on the park’s northern range declined from 94 in 2007 to 79 by the end of 2012.
 The elk count dropped to 3,915 in early 2013, the lowest since culling ended in the park in the 1960s.
 However, 4,844 elk were counted in winter 2015 suggesting the decline has stabilized.
-Decreased numbers have been attributed to predation by reintroduced wolves and a large bear population, hunter harvest, and droughtrelated effects on pregnancy and survival.
+Decreased numbers have been attributed to predation by reintroduced wolves and a large bear population, hunter harvest, and drought-related effects on pregnancy and survival.
 The State of Montana has reduced the permits issued for this herd so that hunting of females now has little impact on population size.